Increase Subscription Quantity Example

-Let customers purchase more of what they've bought by increasing the quantity of their assets partway through a subscription.
-This solution calculates the price of the quantity increase, creates and activates the positive quantity amendment order, then creates a billing schedule.
-Finally, the solution generates the next invoice for the updated order.
+Let customers increase the quantity of their assets partway through a subscription.
+Calculate the price of the quantity increase, create and activate the positive quantity amendment order, then update the related asset records.
+Create a billing schedule to recognize the change in revenue, then generate the next invoice.

 In this example, the customer makes the following purchases.